 Due to the economic situation in Zimbabwe, girls face incredible pressure to drop out of school.
 Girls' education is often not a priority, and they feel they have no hope beyond leaving school before they are 15 years old and getting married.
 This has resulted in some girls in poor communities seeing no purpose in education.
 We know of cases of child prostitution, girl brides consenting to marriage, teen pregnancies, brothers education taking priority over a sister etc

-By 2019 it is hoped there will be Mentorship groups running with 10 girls in each group, scattered around townships of Harare.
-Each group lead by a past Makomborero girl student.
-Heads from local schools will help identify vulnerable girls in Form 2.
+In 2020 we have 3 Mentorship groups running with 10 girls each, scattered around townships of Harare.
+Each group led by a past Makomborero girl student and a Community Mentors.
+Heads from local schools will identify vulnerable girls in Form 2.
 The criteria will be based on various factors that hinder girls from continuing their education.
-We want to see more girls obtain a high school qualification, possibly progress to Sixth Form and University or obtain a Vocational qualification.
+We want to see more girls empowered obtain a high school qualification, possibly progress to Sixth Form and University or obtain a Vocational Qualification.